 Other Tools and Products That Were Lifesavers

-Lifefactory 22-Ounce BPA-Free Glass Water Bottle with Flip Cap & Silicone Sleeve - I HIGHLY recommend switching to all glass products, starting with this!
+Lifefactory 22-Ounce BPA-Free Glass Water Bottle with Flip Cap & Silicone Sleeve - I highly recommend switching to all glass products, starting with this!
 We have made the switch in our house for all water bottles and storage containers (our baby bottles are also glass).
 You can do some research on why glass is so much better than plastic, there are tons of studies on it.
 I absolutely love this water bottle and it's super easy to keep track of how much water I'm drinking during the day (it is usually recommended to drink 100 oz. each day while pregnant, so I set the goal of drinking at least 4 refills of this water bottle a day).

 Sleep Mask - Sleeping grows increasingly more difficult as you get more pregnant.
 If you don't have one already, do yourself a favor and get this.
-It is super comfortable, blocks out all light, stays in place, and is contoured so that it doesn't actually touch your eyes.
+It is really comfortable, blocks out all light, stays in place, and is contoured so that it doesn't actually touch your eyes.
 It has definitely helped me sleep deeper at night and is also helpful for those quick naps during the day that I desperately needed during the third trimester.

 Expecting You: A Keepsake Pregnancy Journal - I searched all over for the perfect pregnancy journal that had good prompts and was beautiful (read NOT cheesy) and finally ordered this one.
 I LOVE it!